 ½ c sugar

 Oil the bottom of your pot.
 Line the pot with lavash—an Iranian thin bread that is the closest equivalent to ruqaqa we know of.
 Cover that with sliced (or mashed) bananas.
-Sprinkle over them of sugar.
+Sprinkle over them 2 T of sugar.
 Cover with another layer of lavash.
 Repeat until you run out of banana, then put on a final covering of lavash.
 Sprinkle the rose water over that—4 T will leave a very strong taste of rose water, which some may not like.

 Arrange your chicken so it is suspended above the layers.
 I did it by running a hardwood skewer lengthwise through the chicken and laying it across the top edge of my pot.